-'''

-statusInformation =

--- sendPduHandle if success
+statusInformation = sendPduHandle if success

--- errorIndication if failure
+errorIndication if failure

-sendPdu(
+send Pdu(

-IN transportDomain -- transport domain to be used
+IN transportDomain transport domain to be used

-IN transportAddress -- destination network address
+IN transportAddress destination network address

-IN messageProcessingModel -- typically, SNMP version
+IN messageProcessingModel typically, SNMP version

-IN securityModel -- Security Model to use
+IN securityModel Security Model to use

-IN securityName -- on behalf of this principal
+IN securityName on behalf of this principal

-IN securityLevel -- Level of Security requested
+IN securityLevel Level of Security requested

-IN contextEngineID -- data from/at this entity
+IN contextEngineID data from/at this entity

-IN contextName -- data from/in this context
+IN contextName data from/in this context

-IN pduVersion -- the version of the PDU
+IN pduVersion the version of the PDU

-IN DDU -- SNMP Protocol Data Unit
+IN PDU SNMP Protocol Data Unit

-sendPdu(

-PDU -- SNMP Protocol Data Unit expectResponse -- TRUE or FALSE
+IN expectResponse TRUE or FALSE

-IN

-PDU

-IN

-'''
+)

 - 2) If the messageProcessingModel value does not represent a Message Processing Model known to the Dispatcher, then an errorIndication (implementation-dependent) is returned to the calling application.
-No further processing is performed. - 3) The Dispatcher generates a sendPduHandle to coordinate subsequent processing. - 4) The Message Dispatcher sends the request to the version-specific Message Processing module identified by messageProcessingModel using the abstract service primitive:
+No further processing is performed. - 3) The Dispatcher generates a sendPduHandle to coordinate subsequent processing.

+4) The Message Dispatcher sends the request to the version-specific Message Processing module identified by messageProcessingModel using the abstract service primitive:

-''' ratusInformation = - success or error indication
+statusInformation = success or error indication

 prepareOutgoingMessage(

-IN transportDomain -- as specified by application
+IN transportDomain as specified by application

-IN transportAddress -- as specified by application
+IN transportAddress as specified by application

+IN messageProcessingModel as specified by application

-IN securityModel -- as specified by application
+IN securityModel as specified by application

-IN securityName -- as specified by application
+IN securityName as specified by application

-IN securityLevel -- as specified by application
+IN securityLevel as specified by application

-IN contextEngineID -- as specified by application
+IN contextEngineID as specified by application

-IN contextName -- as specified by application
+IN contextName as specified by application

-IN pduVersion -- as specified by application
+IN pduVersion as specified by application

-IN pDU -- as specified by application
+IN PDU as specified by application

-IN expectResponse -- the version of the PDU

-IN PDU -- as specified by application
+IN expectResponse as specified by application

-IN sendPduHandle -- as determined in step 3.
+IN sendPduHandle as determined in step 3.

-OUT destTransportDomain -- destination transport domain
+OUT destTransportDomain destination transport domain

+OUT destTransportAddress destination transport address

-OUT destTransportAddress -- the message to send
+OUT outgoingMessage the message to send

-OUT outgoingMessage -- the message length
+OUT outgoingMessageLength the message length

--- the message length

-statusInformation =

-- success or error indication

 )

-'''

 - 5) If the statusInformation indicates an error, the errorIndication is returned to the calling application.
-No further processing is performed. - 6) If the statusInformation indicates success, the sendPduHandle is returned to the application, and the outgoing Message is sent via the transport specified by the transportDomain to the address specified by the transportAddress.
+No further processing is performed. - 6) If the statusInformation indicates success, the sendPduHandle is returned to the application, and the outgoingMessage is sent.
+The transport used to send the outgoingMessage is returned via destTransportDomain, and the address to which it was sent is returned via destTransportAddress.